Pragma raises $12 million for backend-as-a-service for game studios

 Join GamesBeat Summit 2021 this April 28-29.
 Register for a free or VIP pass today.

-Pragma has raised $12 million to build a backend-as-a-service for game studios so they can focus on making games.
+Pragma has raised $12 million to build a backend-as-a-service for game studios.

+Just days after Pragma unveiled its seed round in March 2020, the majority of the U.S. shut down, resulting in folks spending more time and money playing games, particularly those that have more social interaction.
+The pandemic also ushered in a new generation looking to fill time and socialize with friends.

+But the gaming market has shifted from boxed product to games as a service, where developers have to constantly update their game’s features and run tournaments to keep fans coming back.
+Such retention is particularly important for free-to-play games.
+One of the keys is getting games in front of more users through social networks like Facebook and Instagram.

 The money comes from David Thacker at Greylock; Zynga cofounder Mark Pincus; Oculus cofounder Nate Mitchell; and Amr Awadallah, the founder of Cloudera.
 Other existing investors who also participated include Upfront Ventures and Advancit Capital.

-Just days after Pragma unveiled its seed round in March 2020, the majority of the U.S. shut down, resulting in existing gamers spending more time and money playing games, particularly those that have more social interaction.
-The pandemic also ushered in a new generation of gamers looking to fill time and socialize with friends.

-But the gaming market has shifted from boxed product to games as a service, where developers have to constantly update their game’s features and run tournaments to keep fans coming back.
-Such retention is particularly key for free-to-play games.
-One of the keys is getting games in front of more users through social networks like Facebook and Instagram.

 Today’s games are constantly adding users and data.
-They’re real-time products that are constantly evolving, and they are increasingly built to run cross-platform from PC to console to mobile.
+They’re real-time, evolving products, and they are increasingly built to run cross-platform from PC to console to mobile.
 And so they face growing challenges in persistence, scale, and feature complexity.
-This leads to longer development times, failed launches and significant downtime resulting in tens of millions of dollars in upfront and ongoing expenses and lost revenue, and large teams building and maintaining custom, game-specific backend systems, said Eden Chen, cofounder of Pragma, in an interview with GamesBeat.
+This leads to longer development times, failed launches, and significant downtime resulting in tens of millions of dollars in upfront and ongoing expenses and lost revenue.
+It also can see large teams building and maintaining custom, game-specific backend systems, said Pragma cofounder Eden Chen in an interview with GamesBeat.

 It has to handle things like logging in, password resets, a social graph, player data, e-commerce, and leaderboards.
 Those are things that game developers don’t have to focus on but are crucial to making money.